 Keeping these three inputs in mind, you can begin to write a specific purpose statement, which will be the foundation for everything you say in the speech and a guide for what you do not say.
-This formula will help you in putting together your specific purpose statement:
+Because of the timed and linear nature of public speaking, adhering to one specific purpose is vital.
+This formula will help you construct your specific purpose statement: